connexcs/cx-tools/README.md

 ### Configure Credentials

-Set up your ConnexCS username and password credentials that will be validated and stored in a `.env` file:
+Set up your ConnexCS credentials to obtain a 30-day refresh token that will be stored in a `.env` file:

 ```bash
 # Interactive prompts (recommended)